Vokerlee/How-to-create-EXE-file/README.md

 FirstThunk = IMPORT_START + (N + 1) * sizeof(IMAGE_IMPORT_DESCRIPTOR) + N * sizeof(IMAGE_THUNK_DATA32) + NAMES_SIZE + i * sizeof(IMAGE_THUNK_DATA32)
                                         // Logic is the same as in OriginalFirstThunk, but now we write addresses of
                                         // thunk's array not before functions' names, but after.
+                                        // As was already mentioned, this element of array is the address, which
+                                        // is used to call considered function from dll.

 // =================================================================================================================
 Name = FirstThunkS_ADDR + N * sizeof(IMAGE_THUNK_DATA32)
                                         // Here FirstThunkS_ADDR = FirstThunk(N), where FirstThunk(i) is a function.